Yuya-Hikima/IJCAI2022-Online-Matching-with-Controllable-Rewards-and-Arrival-Probabilities/README.md

 1. Go to the Crowd-sourcing_experiment folder and run "bash setup.sh."
 2. If you do not have a license for Gurobi solver, replace "_gurobi" with "_cbc" inside Experiment_paper.sh and Experiment_test.sh.
 3. Run "Experiment_test.sh" and see the results in the "results" folder to see if the code works.
 4. Run "Experiment_paper.sh" and see the results in the "results."
+Note that

 ## Licence
 You must follow the terms of the "SOFTWARE LICENSE AGREEMENT FOR EVALUATION".